 Patrizia can rely on 30 years of experience as an expert in education and social integration in Italy and Belgium.

 Frederick has gained experience in Belgium, Luxembourg and Italy over 25 years in ethical financing and in managing a poverty organisation.

 They have been traveling frequently to India and its surrounding countries since 2009.

 The founders observed that many NGO's are dedicated to specific primary aid in Africa and South-East Asia (hunger, alphabetisation, health and gender equality).
 Their microfund however focuses on selected areas in the South with an integrated approach through education.
 Southern continents are faced with social and ecological challenges as exclusion, pollution and migration.
-Especially for BRIC- countries, it often remains underexposed by international observers, who tend to rather focus on successful macro-economic growth.
+Especially for BRIC-countries like India, it often remains underexposed by international observers, who tend to rather focus on successful macro-economic growth.